Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Once all applications have been assessed, you will be contacted about the outcome of your application.
 If you have been successful, you will also be sent a funding agreement.
 This outlines the conditions of funding, how you will be paid and your grant reporting requirements.
 The following accordion items outline these stages in more detail.

 If your application is successful, you will receive an email advising you a grant is offered.
-You must then agree to the conditions of your grant, which represents the Australia Council’s contract with you – this can be done online, by email or by letter.
+You must then agree to the conditions of your grant, which represents Creative Australia’s contract with you – this can be done online, by email or by letter.
 Payment of a grant will not be made until the grant conditions have been agreed and accepted by all the relevant parties.

 You should not start a project that depends on a grant until all relevant parties have agreed and accepted the grant conditions and we have evidence of such acceptance on file.